How To Update Your Bedroom In 2020

 We have done our research and found some bedroom decor trends that are popping up everywhere.

-The texture in interior décor is generally added by the use of fabrics, though wood, natural elements, and even painted surfaces can also contribute.
+The texture in interior décor is generally added by the use of fabrics, though wood, natural elements and even painted surfaces can also contribute.
 Keep your bedroom full of life with an interesting array of textures.
+Use mixed-fabric comforters, carpet or area rugs, wooly throw pillows or blankets, plants or other natural elements, textured lampshades or carved picture frames.

 If you want to create a cozy bedroom but you don't have much space, use shiplap on the walls.
 It can help even small spaces look fresh and inviting, especially if you keep everything in the room light and monochromatic.